TommyMaes/SetVol/README.md

 ########################################################################################

-Made it becouse i needed the function and could not find anything like this
+Made it because i needed the function and could not find anything like this

 Desided to make it a little more user friendly and share it online so others could enjoy